lguibr/pongo/test/README.md

 # PonGo E2E Tests

 This directory contains End-to-End (E2E) tests for the PonGo backend.
-These tests simulate client interactions with the running server.
+These tests simulate client interactions with the running server by connecting via WebSocket and verifying the sequence and content of messages received from the server.

 ## Running Tests